techdisrupt/MicrosoftQuantum/README.md

 Unhandled Exception: System.AggregateException: One or more errors occurred.
 (Released qubits are not in zero state.) ---> Microsoft.Quantum.Simulation.Simulators.Exceptions.ReleasedQubitsAreNotInZeroState: Released qubits are not in zero state.
 ```

-What this means is that we need to release our qubits in the right way, and as the code error suggests, we should leave a qubit in the correct state.
+What this means is that we need to release our qubits in the right way, and as the code error suggests, we should leave a Qubit in the correct state.
 Lets do that.
 Add the following code before the end of the using block.

 ```
 let c = M (qubits[0]);